AlmasMansuri/To-do-list/README.md

 # To-do-list
-Basic to-do-list in React.js with local storage
+To-do-list in React.js with MUI & local storage